American Goldfinch Information

 Length: 4.5 - 5 "

-Habitat: Weedy fields, open areas with scattered trees, woodland edges, roadsides, thickets, shrubby wetlands, residential areas with trees.
+The American Goldfinch is found in weedy fields, open areas with scattered trees, and woodland edges.
+They are also seen near roadsides and in thickets, shrubby wetlands, as well as residential areas with trees.

 American Goldfinch Nesting and Breeding